walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

   properties:         { bio: true, vegan: true, NutriScore: A, oekotest: 1 }  # misc attributes
   ingredients:        "..."              # ingredients that you want to be aware of
   allergy:            "..."
+  mayContain:         "..."
-  origin:             "..."              # country of origin, if you want to be aware of
+  origin:             "n/a"              # country of origin, if you want to be aware of
+                                         #   n/a = information unavailable
   cookingInstructions: |                 # (we can use html here)

     First ...